fr0stf0x/take-a-eton/README.md

-# todo-app
+# Take-A-etoN
-Todo app created with ViteJS
+A simple Todo app called Take A etoN (Take a note) created with ViteJS

 # DEMO